kidwellj/laptop/README.md

 Laptop
 ======

-I've forked this script from https://github.com/thoughtbot/laptop.
+I've forked this script from <https://github.com/thoughtbot/laptop>.
 It is a script to set up an macOS laptop for web and mobile development.
+Subsequent changes have been integrated from <https://github.com/monfresh/laptop> as well.

 It can be run multiple times on the same machine safely.
 It installs, upgrades, or skips packages based on what is already installed on the machine.

-Note: I have modified this version to suit my own requirements, which tend towards a hybrid of coding (in R and Python) and academic writing.
+Note: I have modified this version to suit my own requirements, which tend towards a hybrid of coding for data science (in R and Python), web publishing and academic writing.

 Requirements
 ------------